angeloskath/simple-3dviz/docs/index.md

 simple-3dviz is a lightweight and easy-to-use library that provides an easy interface for visualizing 3D objects with hundreds of thousands of vertices efficiently without the overhead of writing hundreds of lines of code.
+It can be used for visualizing various renderables such as meshes, point clouds, voxel grids, a set of geometric primitives etc.

 <div style="text-align: center;">
     <img src="img/baby_yoda_rotating.gif" alt="Baby Green Yoda" />